 For a more adult entertaining space, pick shapely furniture with elegance and grace.
 Symmetry is key, but don’t over-play the coordination or it may appear stiff and unwelcoming.

 ‘To create a sophisticated look, it’s important to choose things you really like or cherish.
-Avoid anything too gimmicky and don’t try to match everything,’ says Tim Walters, managing director at George Spencer Designs.
+Avoid anything too gimmicky and don’t try to match everything,’ says Tim Walters, managing director of George Spencer Designs.

 ‘The most relaxing homes should be a reflection of who we are, evolving and growing with us over time to create a natural form of layering in design and color,’ adds Tim.